Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Conclusion

 \section{Conclusion}

 In this work, we prove that fair representation guarantees approximate seven group fairness notions for all prediction tasks for which the representation is discriminative.
 With a sharp characterization, we provide a better understanding of what fair representation can and cannot guarantee.
 We have considered a setting where the dataset users can be adversarial.
-An interesting open question is, what fair representation can guarantee if we restrict to accuracy-driven dataset users.
-Such knowledge will allow the data owner to guarantee better fairness when he/she is able to verify the accuracy of downstream predictions.
+An intriguing open question is, what fair representation can guarantee if we restrict to accuracy-driven dataset users.
+Such knowledge allows the data owner to guarantee better fairness when they are able to verify the accuracy of downstream predictions.